tencentyun/intlcloud-documents/yehe_doc/人工智能/文字识别/服务等级协议_intl_en.md

 **1.4 Valid Request**

-The Service deems any request received by the server end of the Text Recognition Service as a Valid Request.
+The Service deems any request received by the server end of the Optical Character Recognition Service as a Valid Request.

 **1.5 Error Rate Per 5 Minutes**